sitrox/schemacop/README_V3.md

 Type: `:is_not`\
 DSL: `is_not`

-With the IsNot node, you can specify a schema which the given value must not validate against, i.e. every value which matches the schema will make this node invalid.
+With the `is_not` node, you can specify a schema which the given value must not validate against, i.e. every value which matches the schema will make this node invalid.